-Stating the duration of events: 'How long does it (festival/journey) last?'
-Quantifying: 'Are there a lot of (festivals/bicycles) in the area?'
-Talking about the future: 'Will you go next year?'
+Stating the duration of events 'How long does it (festival/journey) last?'

+Quantifying 'Are there a lot of (festivals/bicycles) in the area?'

+Talking about the future 'Will you go ... next year?'

-When the students practise a conversation for Grade 5, they will need to use the grammar items (present perfect tense, adverbials of quantity etc) - see page 19.
+When the students practise a conversation for Grade 5, they will need to use the grammar items (present perfect tense, adverbials of quantity etc) they have already studied with you.
+See page 21.